The 10 Best Food Photography Props to Improve Your Food Photos

 I like to hand tear the size I need to avoid the too clean cut edges.
 I also always crumple it up into a ball and then smooth it out, so it has a softer texture.

 I keep these four items in a little bin of random food photography props, and I reach for them frequently.
 A few scattered beer caps work great for casual shots of pub food or spicy food.
 They help create the feeling that the meal is being eaten, not just showcased.

 Fresh ground pepper is my second most commonly used food photography prop.
 I sprinkle a little on top of most savory food shots and make sure to get some on the plate and the background board.
 It's subtle, but I find without it my photos feel like they're missing something.

 #4 – Tiny Bowls

 Tiny bowls make great food photography props, and you probably have a number sitting in your cupboards already.
 I fill them with dipping sauces, extra glaze, nuts or seeds that I have sprinkled on top of the dish, or even some flaky sea salt for added texture.

 #5 – Lemons and Limes

 Lemons and limes make their way into a lot of my photos.
-If they recipe calls for lemon or lime juice you’ll almost always see one in the picture.
-They’re a simple food photography prop that adds a pop of colour and helps to show how the final dish will taste.
-Try slicing them in different ways, squeezing a slice to give a ‘meal in progress’ look or adding a slice in a water glass.
+If the recipe calls for lemon or lime juice you'll almost always see one in the picture.
+They're a simple food photography prop that adds a pop of color and helps to show how the final dish will taste.
+Try slicing them in different ways, squeezing a slice to give a ‘meal in progress' look, or adding a slice in a water glass.

 #6 – Newspapers